Whoever is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city. —Proverbs 16:32

 Here are the two contrasts:

-And in each scenario, we might be surprised at the God-revealed “rather.”
-We should rather have a long wick than to have great strength or power!
-We should rather have control over our own heart than overthrow an entire mini-kingdom for personal reign!
+In each scenario, we might be surprised at the God-revealed “rather.”
+We should rather have a long wick than to have great strength or power.
+We should rather have control over our own heart than overthrow an entire mini-kingdom for personal reign.

 But God grants us a thoroughly different value scale.
 He is concerned with a changed heart, not outward, visible victories.
-And he totally knows the heart of people.
+And he knows the heart of people completely.
 Left to ourselves, we are unable to master our anger or control our own spirit.
-To gain inner victory requires a strength of transformation far, far greater than any outward display of strength or accomplishing of military or political goals.
+To gain inner victory requires a strength of transformation far, far greater than any outward display of strength or attaining military or political goals.

-This week, as you encounter obstacles, face temptations, or feel the sting of criticism, pause for a moment to weigh the options.
-And when you find that your own inner resources are not enough, lift your eyes to the One who won the victory over sin and death on our behalf and ask for him to give the better thing–his own Spirit and strength.
+This week, as you encounter obstacles, face temptations, or feel the sting of criticism, pause to weigh your options.
+And when you find that your own inner resources are not enough to overcome that flash of anger, lift your eyes to the One who won the victory over sin and death on our behalf.
+Ask Him to give you what we should rather–His own Spirit and strength.

 For Reflection

-1. When you think about a “good day,” does it reflect the value system that is revealed in Proverbs 16:32?
-How can we recalibrate so that we are valuing what God values?
+When you think about a “good day,” do your thoughts reflect the value system revealed in Proverbs 16:32?
+How can you recalibrate so that you're valuing what God values?

-2. What are some ways we can seek to grow in the kind of God-enabled inner transformation in greater measure?
-How does the pursuit of outward, visible success help or hinder growth in the heart?
+What are some ways you can seek to grow in God-enabled self-control?
+How does the pursuit of outward, visible success help or hinder growth in your heart?

-3. Are you able to control your anger and your own spirit with your own power?
-What does the Bible reveal to be essential for this kind of inner transformation to take place?
+Are you able to control your anger and your own spirit with your own power?
+What does the Bible reveal to be essential for this kind of inner transformation?